saikumarmk/website/urara/2023-update/+page.md

 In the journey to scrape requisites, I discovered MonPlan, a now discontinued course planner, can verify course plans, which means it can indirectly return course requisites.
 After some fiddling and a bit of grouping, I managed to get a rough collection of requisites.
 Then, I used the Monash Handbook API to scrape any other information and collated it.
 All this code may be found in [this repository](https://github.com/monashcoding/TheBetterHandbookAPI).

 After compiling these requisites, I whipped up a network visualisation of all 5360 or so Monash units.
-You may find the 2D one [here](/monash-graph-2d) and the 3D one [here](/monash-graph-3d).
+You may find the graph [here](/monash-graph).

 ## Canva